mikias-abiy/order_receiver/README.md

 ## 1.0 Description

-This a simple telegram bot that automates the hustle of regestering orders manualy by showing available items and letting user register their orders by giving them a serious of prompots.
+This a simple telegram bot that automates the hustle of regestering orders manualy by showing available items and letting user register their orders by giving them a series of prompots.
 Even though the prompots are specific to the items that I was selling at the time I built this project you can tweak it a little to make it meat your needs.
 Don't hesatet to do so because it's well documented and organized.
 Checkout the [dive deep into the inner working of the bot](#how-it-works).

 ## 2.0 Installation